 If your child is not going to attend Medics Camp for a day due to illness, we appreciate being notified as early as possible either by phone or text. (see absent camper contact info above).
 Refunds or credits are not provided for any missed days.

 If campers are being picked up early (before 3:30 pm) from camp, please notify us at morning drop-off.
 When possible, we’ll try and modify our activities so that your child doesn’t miss too much.

-You MUST pick up your child no later than 5pm.
+You or your designate MUST pick up your child no later than 5pm.
 Our building permit ends at 5pm and everyone-staff and campers ALL must be out of the building at 5pm.
 There is no grace period.
-If your child is not picked up by 5pm a $10 late fee per minute past 5pm will automatically be added to your account.
+If your child is not picked up by 5pm a $5 late fee per minute past 5pm will automatically be charged to your account.
 We apologize for the strict policy but even a minute late violates our building permit agreement with the school and jeopardizes our ability to operate Medics Camp.

-You can use the email confirmation with household account summary that was sent when you registered or you can get it by logging into your Medics Camp account in at http://medicscamp.campbrainregistration.com
+You can use the email confirmation with household account summary that was sent when you registered or you can download it by logging into our Campbrain registration system.